 Natalie Portman is transfixing

 We see young Celeste go through the ropes – recording in the studio, dealing with her publicist (Jennifer Ehle), and further entrenching herself in the debauchery of the industry, but it’s when Vox Lux jumps years ahead that we find present-day Celeste (Natalie Portman), no longer a novice of the pop music machine but now its biggest superstar.
-And although years have passed, the film plants us back into present day on the day of another horrific rampage, sending a tour-bound Celeste back into national headlines through comments to reporters (Christopher Abbott).
-We’ve seen Natalie Portman embrace against-type roles before including her Best Actress award-winning performance in Black Swan, but in Vox Lux she is full on diva, playing every bit the self-obsessed celebrity, manic in ego and drug-dependent that one can imagine.
-It’s a terrific performance that sees Portman play the full range of pop star and should be remembered this Awards season.
+Although years have passed, the film plants us back into the present day on the day of another horrific rampage, sending a tour-bound Celeste back into national headlines through comments to reporters (Christopher Abbott).
+We’ve seen Natalie Portman embrace against-type roles before including her Best Actress award-winning performance in Black Swan, but in Vox Lux she is a full-on diva, playing every bit the self-obsessed and drug-dependent celebrity that one can imagine.
+It’s a terrific performance that sees Portman play the full range of pop stars and should be remembered this Awards season.

 Be ready – it’s shocking